Timeline of the feminist art movement in New Zealand: 1980s

-The F1 Sculpture Project is staged in a large disused factory building on Tory Street in Wellington.
+The F1 Sculpture Project developed by artist and curator Ian Hunter is staged in a large disused factory building on Tory Street in Wellington.
 A significant number of female artists make temporary installation pieces and a range of events were staged, including a two-day Women Sculptors Seminar.

 Vivian Lynn shows her major sculptural work Guarden gates, now in the collection of the Museum of New Zealand Te Papa Tongarewa.

 The Feminist Art Network group is established in Auckland, advocating for an increased profile for work by women and feminist work.